President Hannah Berg (she/her)

 Her research is looking at physics beyond the standard model, which is done using the ATLAS detector at CERN.

 Carissa Myers (she/her) Carissa is one of the Mentoring Coordinators of WaMPS, and runs the mentoring programs for WaMPS during the summer, fall, and spring semesters.
 She is a third-year graduate student, who enjoys working out, reading, and travelling.

 Her research area is within physics education research, and she is working on how and why self-efficacy, confidence in one’s abilities, changes over time.

 Nicholas Cariello (he/him)

-Bryan is an outreach coordinator for WaMPS.
+Bryan Stanley (he/him) Bryan is an outreach coordinator for WaMPS.
 He organizes science engagement events, collaborating with community partners in developing public science programming.
-Bryan is a 2nd-year physics graduate student passionate about public engagement and community building around science.
+Bryan is a 3rd-year physics graduate student passionate about public engagement and community building around science.
 He works in the Physics Education Research Lab, studying informal physics, which means physics learning that does not take place in a classroom setting (ex. demo shows, public talks, open houses, etc.)